aokhader/OcelotBot/README.md

 # OcelotBot
 This is our conversational AI that we are creating with Ocelot!
 Hello everyone.
-This is a test.
+Testing.